Village of Brainard Board of Trustees

 Roll Call: present: Joel Vrbka, Steve Hummel, Jeff Karber, Tom Pesek, and Randy Robeson.

-Staff Present: Clerk Bailey, Treasurer Sander, and Maintenance Supervisor Burtman.
+Staff Present: Treasurer Sander, and Maintenance Supervisor Janak

-Guests included: Brian Foral, Elaine Fortik, Amber Fencl, Kirstin Bailey, Valerie Vandenberg, Mike and Tasha Eldridge, Kent Rezac, and Elaine Fortik.
+Guests included: Brian Foral, Elaine Fortik, Kirstin Bailey, Valerie Vandenberg, Annette Snyder, Dave Foral, Clint Clemon, Ron Jecha, and Levi Lowell.

 Public Comments: